browserengineering/book/book/invalidation.md

         return field.get()
 ```

-With these changes, the descendant dirty bits should now be set
+With these changes, the descendant dirty flags should now be set
 correctly, and we can now skip recursively calling layout when the
 descendants aren't dirty: